Gaby087/Gaby087/README.md

 # Gaby’s GitHub

-Hi I'm gabriel an electronics engineering student and this is a GitHub I'll use to upload all my personal projects and as a presentation of myself related to electronics, coding and some Linux stuff.
+Hi I'm Gabriel, an electronics engineering student and this is a GitHub I'll use to upload all my personal projects and as a presentation of myself related to electronics, coding and some Linux stuff.
 If this GitHub results useful for someone looking for schematics or PCB designs, feel free to use anything.

+One of the main goals here is to keep everything well documented, including the calculations, design choices and reasoning behind each project.
+I find it genuinely useful when documentation goes beyond the final result and shows how things were built, so I try to write my own projects that way.
 ---

 ## 🔬 Interests